 Summary of Terms 1

-Overview of Transaction
+Overview of Transaction 1

 Offered Securities 1

-Class B Notes 1

-Subordination 1
+Subordination

-Closing Date 2
+Closing Date

 Sponsor and Originator

 Servicer and Administrator

 Depositor

 Issuing Entity

 Indenture Trustee

 Asset Representations Reviewer

 Trustee

 Payment Dates

 Principal Payments

-Final Scheduled Maturity Dates.
+Final Scheduled Maturity Dates

 Optional Redemption by the Trust

 The Receivables

-Credit Risk Retention
+Credit Risk Retention.

 Credit Enhancement

+Overcollateralization

+Excess Spread

 Priority of Distributions

 Removals Upon Certain Breaches

 Substitutions

 Servicing Fee

 Events of Default

 Tax Status

-ERISA Considerations
+ERISA Considerations 5

 Legal Investment

-Certain Investment Company Act Considerations
+Certain Investment Company Act Considerations 5

-Summary of Risk Factors
+Summary of Risk Factors 6

-Risk Factors
+Risk Factors 7

-Summary of Deposits to and Withdrawals from Accounts (1)(2)

-Affiliations Among Transaction Parties
+Affiliations Among Transaction Parties 15

-Ownership of Transaction Parties Included in the CNH Industrial Capital LLC Affiliated Group

 Issuing Entity

 Sponsor

-Sponsor's Securitization Experience 20
+Sponsor's Securitization Experience

 Sponsor's Sustainability Initiatives

 CNH Industrial N.V.
-20

-Depositor 21
+Depositor

-CEO Certification 21
+CEO Certification

-Closing Date Sale of Receivables 21
+Closing Date Sale of Receivables

-Additional Terms of Receivables Sales 22
+Additional Terms of Receivables Sales

-Servicer 24
+Servicer

-Servicing Procedures 24
+Servicing Procedures

 Collections and Accounts

-Evidence as to Compliance 28
+Evidence as to Compliance

-Appointment of Subservicers 28
+Appointment of Subservicers

 Resignation, Liability and Successors of the Servicer

 Servicer Default

 Rights Upon Servicer Default

 Waiver of Past Defaults

-The Trustee and the Indenture Trustee.
+The Trustee and the Indenture Trustee

 The Trustee

 The Indenture Trustee

 Asset Representations Reviewer

 Origination of Receivables

-O11611M1011 01 100011 M0103

-General 35
+General 33

-Credit Approval Process 35
+Credit Approval Process

-Loan-to-Value Ratio 36
+Loan-to-Value Ratio

-Dealer Agreements 37
+Dealer Agreements

 Pool Underwriting

 Review of Receivables

 Static Pool Data

 Repurchase Requests

-Pool Assets
+Pool Assets 36

 Selection Process

 Interest and Amortization Types

-Payment Terms
+Payment Terms 37

-Insurance
+Insurance 37

-The Receivables Pool.
+The Receivables Pool 38

 Composition of the Receivables as of the Cutoff Date

-Distribution by Contract Annual Percentage Rate of the Receivables as of the Cutoff Date
+Distribution by Contract Annual Percentage Rate of the Receivables as of the Cutoff Date 39

 Distribution by Advance Rate of the Receivables as of the Cutoff Date (1)

 Distribution by Equipment Type of the Receivables as of the Cutoff Date

 Distribution by Payment Frequency of the Receivables as of the Cutoff Date

 Distribution by Statistical Contract Value of the Receivables as of the Cutoff Date

 Geographic Distribution of the Receivables as of the Cutoff Date

 Original Scheduled Payments

 Delinquency Experience For the Receivables

 Additional Delinquency Experience For Seasoned Receivables

-Sponsor's Portfolio Delinquency and Loss Information 48
+Sponsor's Portfolio Delinquency and Loss Information

-Historical Delinquency Experience 49
+Historical Delinquency Experience 46

-Historical Credit Loss/Repossession Experience 50
+Historical Credit Loss/Repossession Experience

 Description of the Notes

-General 51
+General

-Fixed Rate Notes 51
+Fixed Rate Notes

 Payments of Interest

 Payments of Principal

-Subordination

 Payment Dates and Collection Periods

 Cutoff Date

 Record Dates

 Optional Redemption

 Clearing of Notes and Denominations

 The Indenture

 Weighted Average Life of the Class A Notes

 Percent of Initial Principal Amount of the A-1 and A-2 Notes at Various CPR Percentages

 Percent of Initial Principal Amount of the A-3 and A-4 Notes at Various CPR Percentages

-•

 Description of the Certificates

-Servicing Matters
+Servicing Matters 57

 Fees

-Distributions.
+Distributions

-Fees and Expenses Payable Out of Cash Flows (1)
+Fees and Expenses Payable Out of Cash Flows (1) 60

 Spread Account

-Periodic Evidence as to Compliance
+Periodic Evidence as to Compliance 62

-Administrative Information About the Notes
+Administrative Information About the Notes 62

-Book-Entry Registration
+Book-Entry Registration 62

-Definitive Notes
+Definitive Notes 65

 Investor Communications

 Reports to Noteholders

 Asset Representations Review

 Asset Representations Review Process

-Review Report 73
+Review Report

-Dispute Resolution 73
+Dispute Resolution

-Credit Risk Retention 74
+Credit Risk Retention

+Credit Enhancement.

+Overcollateralization.
+75